 - Andrew Ayres, Program Assistant

-Andrew Ayres manages Housing Development Center’s technology and is the first point of contact for HDC’s clients, providing customer service and coordination.
-Andrew is responsible for keeping the HDC office running smoothly, and he provides administrative support to Executive Director Robin Boyce.
+Andrew Ayres manages HDC’s technology and is the first point of contact for HDC clients, providing customer service and coordination.
+Andrew is responsible for keeping the HDC office running smoothly, and he provides administrative support to Executive Director Joni Hartmann.
 Prior to joining HDC’s staff in 2001, Andrew worked managing the Year 2000 Threat Assessment Project for a major Minneapolis–based health care organization.
 Andrew has an extensive background in computer software and customer service.

 - Meredith Bowie, Director of Finance and Operations